 This is the part where you create art.

-The Aura Blast design is just one technique we teach in our Introduction to Unicorn Spit class at All Things New Again in Leesburg, VA.
-Our next class is coming up on Sunday, October 18 from 1 to 5 pm.
-Here are a few photos from our September class.
+The Aura Blast Design is just one technique we teach in our Introduction to Unicorn Spit class at All Things New Again in Leesburg, VA.
+Here are a few photos from a recent class.
 We practice three techniques on boards, then you choose your favorite for a jewelry rack you “spit on” in class, take home and enjoy.
-Class is $99 and includes all supplies and materials for the take-home project (including $30 worth of Rustic Brands knobs).
-Class size is limited to ensure individualized instruction.
-This class is messy … and a lot of fun!
-Call us at 703-779-2991 to sign up today.